ironhack-labs/lab-passport-roles/README.md

 General Manager
 ```

-You will be a hero and save the case by building an app where you will implement `passport.js` to **authenticate users** and create **user roles** so you can restrict access depending on the assigned role.
+You will be a hero and save the case by building an app where you will implement a full auth system **authenticate users** and handle **user roles** so you can restrict access depending on the assigned role.

 ## Requirements